poppy-project/poppy-docs/en/software-libraries/poppy-creature.md

 # Poppy-creature library

 ## Introduction
-Poppy-creature is a small library providing an abstract interface for robots (Poppy Humanoid, Poppy Torson, Poppy Ergo Jr...).
-It links high level controls and pypot and Pypot, the generic, lower level library.
+Poppy-creature is a small library providing an abstract interface for robots (Poppy Humanoid, Poppy Torso, Poppy Ergo Jr...).
+It links high level controls and pypot, the generic low level library.

 It mainly contains the class definition of [poppy.creatures.abstractcreature.AbstractPoppyCreature](https://github.com/poppy-project/poppy-creature/blob/master/software/poppy/creatures/abstractcreature.py) which takes a configuration and builds a [pypot.robot.robot.Robot](https://github.com/poppy-project/pypot/blob/master/pypot/robot/robot.py#L9) out of it, but also a bunch of parameters to launch Snap! or HTTP servers, or to replace the communication toward Dynamixel servos by a communication with a simulator.